theopaolo/fondationmeyer/README.md

 npm i
 ```

-To run the project watching changes, including those from your SCSS :
+To run the project watching changes, including changes from your SCSS :

 ```sh
 npm run start
 ```

 It will be available at [http:///localhost:8080/](http://localhost:8080/) by default.

+## TODO
+- [ ] beneficiaries
+  - [ ] dynamic search
+  - [ ] template use